 The Terrain and Scenery Configuration Files documentation provides specific information on the format of these configuration files, which determine such things as the priority of the various pieces of terrain and scenery information.

-The tools in this SDK determine the routes and frequency of aircraft controlled by the AI (artificial intelligence) component of Prepar3D®.
+Traffic - These tools determine the routes and frequency of aircraft controlled by the AI (artificial intelligence) component of Prepar3D.
 These are all the aircraft that are in the simulation but not controlled by a human (the user aircraft in single player mode, or all the players in a multiplayer scenario).
-The volume of AI traffic is controlled by a slider in the user interface of Prepar3D®, and the tools determine the airports that will be used for AI traffic, the types of aircraft, the parking gates available, the cruising flight levels, the acceptable range for the flights, and similar details.
+The volume of AI traffic is controlled by a slider in the user interface of Prepar3D, and the tools determine the airports that will be used for AI traffic, the types of aircraft, the parking gates available, the cruising flight levels, the acceptable range for the flights, and similar details.
 One of the key factors the AI system uses to regulate air traffic so that congestion does not occur is the available parking spaces, and their sizes, at the selected airports.
 This ensures that air traffic does not become so dense that deadlocking situations occur.

 Some boat traffic is also handled by the AI system, with ship types, ports, and routes.
 There is no AI pilot for helicopters or sailplanes.